beatrizgnascimento/beatrizgnascimento/README.md

 **About me**

-- ✿ My current area of interest is QA.
+- ✿ My current area of interest is QA and Data.
-- ☆ I'm currently focused on learning Typescript, React, Jest, Cypress, Detox and Python.
+- ☆ I'm currently focused on learning Typescript, React, Cypress, Detox and Python.
 - ♡ Fun fact: I like animes, kdramas and gym ᕦ(ò_ó)ᕤ